“Innovation, Industrial Property and Technology Policy” Research Group

 In this respect, technology intensive services (activities intangible in nature) are a part of the innovation process and are activities that promote the growth of innovative activities which finally are to the advantage of all the industrial activities constituting the economic base.

 The “Innovation, Industrial Property and Technology Policy” Research Group, officially recognized by Universidad Politécnica de Madrid on Call dated 29th of November 2004, is aware of the stimulus that these services entail to improve competitiveness within our region and our country and tries to support them with a triple approach: facilitator, carrier and innovation source.

-To implement these activities work is done in six research strands: Innovation, Industrial Property Rights, Technology Policy, Information Systems and Technologies Supporting Business Management, Education Innovation e-learning and Social Innovation.
+To implement these activities work is done in six research areas: Innovation, Industrial Property Rights, Technology Policy, Digital Transformation, e-Learning and learning analytics, and Social Innovation.